 • Having a hard time falling asleep

-“Red flags” may mean you have a more serious injury.
+“Red flags” may mean the person has a more serious injury.
 Treat red flags as an emergency and call 911.
+Red flags include:

 • Neck pain or tenderness